 While they can be a cost-effective consideration for warm climates, they are not designed for Mid-Atlantic winters.
 This makes aluminum frames among the least energy-efficient options on the market for areas with cool and cold climates.

 Fiberglass windows are very durable, easy to maintain, and can resist weather and temperature changes better than any other material.
 Because fiberglass and the glass panes used to make up windows are so close in composition, the materials expand and contract at about the same rate during temperature changes.

-Among the drawbacks associated with fiberglass is the fact that these windows can be as expensive as windows made from wood.
+However, there are a few important fiberglass considerations to make.
+One of the primary limitations of fiberglass frames is their complicated manufacturing process.
+This can raise the price of the frames, while also limiting the number of available sizes.
+If a homeowner opts for fiberglass windows and requires a size that isn’t available, the project may necessitate the use of shims, additional insulation, or other modifications that can ultimately reduce the energy-efficiency of the windows.
+Among the other drawbacks associated with fiberglass is the fact that these windows can be as expensive as windows made from wood.
 Plus, the finish on the windows can look dull and often needs to be painted to help improve its appearance.
 It can be hard for someone to tell a fiberglass window frame apart from a vinyl one, and it is the price difference that makes vinyl such a more popular choice than fiberglass.

 Choosing the Best Window Frames for Your Home